zonecheung/trello_clone/README.md

 ## Miscellaneous

-The code is also written based on certain `rubocop` recommendations, run `rubocop` to verify if there's any offenses.
+The code is written based on certain `rubocop` recommendations, run `rubocop` to verify if there are any offenses.